New England Journal of Medicine November 10, 2016

 Overall survival

-Key result: Pembrolizumab significantly improved overall survival compared to chemotherapy in patients with PD-L1 TPS of 50% or greater, 20% or greater, and 1% or greater.
+Key result: Pembrolizumab significantly improved overall survival compared with chemotherapy in patients with PD-L1 TPS of 1 percent or greater.

 Tailored to your role